openslice/io.openslice.main/doc/catalogs.md

 ### Create/Design a Customer Facing Service Specification

-Customer Facing Service Specification are the services offered to custemers.
+Customer Facing Service Specification are the services offered to customers.
 You can create a new Service Specification from the menu.
 The services created through the UI are Customer Facing Services (CFS).
-Usually you create a CFS as a bundle and then you include Service Specification Relationships with RFSs.
+Usually you create a CFS as a bundle and then you include Service Specification Relationships with RFSs or/and CFSs.

-Any Service Specification Characteristics from the RFS are copied to the CFS specification. on CFS can include multiple RFS.
+Any Service Specification Characteristics from the RFS are copied to the CFS specification.
+A CFS can include multiple RFS or/and CFSs.
 For example you can create a CFS spec called "A 5G Service" which is a bundle of two other services (include them in Service Specification Relationships) such as 5G eMBB Slice and a Customer VPN.
 So when the user orders  "A 5G Service"  services from 5G eMBB Slice and a Customer VPN will be created during the order.

 ### Day 2 Primitive Actions

 NFVOs like OSM allow to perform actions while a service is running, for example change attributes or make actions on a specific VNF.
-To design this do the following:
+To design this do something similar to the following example:

-* Go to the RFS related to the NSD that contains VNFs with primitives
+-	Go to the RFS related to the NSD that contains VNFs with primitives
-* create a characteristic named Primitive::<primitive> , e.g. Primitive::touch
+-	create a characteristic named Primitive::<primitive> , e.g. Primitive::touch
-* select Value Type: ARRAY
+-	select Value Type: ARRAY
-* add Service Characteristic Value: i) alias=primitive, value=<primitivename> (e.g. touch), ii)  alias=member_vnf_index, value=<vnf index> (e.g. 1), iii) add the params that the user will change in alias the name of param and in value an initial value (e.g. alias=filename, value=myfile.txt)
+-	add Service Characteristic Value: i) alias=primitive, value=<primitivename> (e.g. touch), ii)  alias=member_vnf_index, value=<vnf index> (e.g. 1), iii) add the params that the user will change in alias the name of param and in value an initial value (e.g. alias=filename, value=myfile.txt)

 In the above example, when the service is running and the user goes to service inventory to MODIFY it, changes the value of the alias=filename, value=myfile.txt, to value =secondfile.txt.
 Then inside the VNF a file will be created called secondfile.txt